-WIGI, The Wikipedia Indicators of Gender Inequality, is a project by Maximilian Klein (notconfusing.com) who is a PhD student at University of California, Berkeley.
+WIGI, The Wikipedia Indicators of Gender Inequality, is a project by Maximilian Klein (notconfusing.com) who is a PhD student at University of Minnesota.
 The project aims at quantifying and presenting the situation of gender gap on Wikipedia by observing the trends of gender in biography articles.

 The obvious question that arises here is that why should we investigate the trends in the gender of biography articles instead of the trends in editorship, that is, observing the gender of the active editors on the Wikipedia.
 Although, it is entirely possible that the editor-gender and article-gender may not be related, a prototype research and found preliminary results that analyze the biography gender gap by date of birth, citizenship, and language.